Markov processes on time-like graphs: Graph martingales and Harnesses

 Now there are two cases to consider.
-First suppose that $t_i$ is in the fixed full time path $\sigma^*$, in which case it is measurable with respect to $\HH_{m+1}$, and thus $\E\left( X(t_i) \mid \HH_{m+1}\right)= X(t_i)$.
+First suppose that $t_i$ is in the fixed full time path $\sigma^*$, in which case it is measurable with respect to $\HH_{m+1}$, and thus $\E( X(t_i) \mid\HH_{m+1})= X(t_i)$.

-The other case is when $t_i \notin \sigma^*$.
+The other case is when $t_i \notin\sigma^*$.
 Note that, since the degree of the vertex $t_i$ is exactly two in the graph $\GG_m$, there are two vertices $v_1$ and $v_2$ such that if we remove these two vertices, $t_i$ is disconnected from the rest of the graph.
-By Lemma \ref{a8.1} (iii) and Remark \ref{m25.1} (iv), the restriction of $X$ to $\GG_m$ is a natural $\PP$-process.
-Thus, from the graph-Markovian property of $X$ on $\GG_m$ and harness property Substituting this expression back in \eqref{eq:tower} and \eqref{eq:indmgle} we get This completes the proof of the proposition. \end{proof}
+By Lemma~\ref{a8.1}(iii) and Remark~\ref{m25.1}(iv), the restriction of $X$ to $\GG_m$ is a natural $\PP$-process.
+Thus, from the graph-Markovian property of $X$ on $\GG_m$ and harness property